-Trial takes place in the ordinary adversarial manner, \bigcirc

-Overseen by a single judge.
+Trial takes place in the ordinary adversarial manner, overseen by a single judge.
 The trial may take days or weeks depending on the number of documents, legal issues, witnesses and experts.
 The judge will then make a decision on the facts and the law and deliver judgment.
 On substantive disputes, a full written judgment setting out the court's reasons for its decision will be given.
-Rights to appeal may lie to the Court of Appeal and, in turn, to the Judicial Committee of the Privy Council.
-Final determination of the claim can take several years until rights of appeal are exhausted.
+Rights to appeal may lie to the Eastern Caribbean Court of Appeal and, in turn, to the Judicial Committee of the Privy Council.
+Final determination of the claim can take several years until rights of appeal are exhausted, but expedited trials and appeals are possible in cases of extreme urgency.

 At the end of a fraud trial, the ultimate remedy may be simple.
 For instance, in the case of a dispute over ownership of shares, rectification of the register of members of a BVI company under section 43 of the BCA allows the name of the true owner of shares to be entered.
 That may be enough.
 However, in many cases, following a money judgment, a whole new battle begins, i.e., seeking enforcement of the judgment abroad, seeking payment of damages, appointing liquidators, tracing and following assets into other jurisdictions, and initiating further proceedings abroad.
-These further steps and difficulties are often unavoidable when the underlying assets and wrongdoers are located elsewhere.
+These further steps and difficulties are often unavoidable when the underlying assets and wrongdoers are located elsewhere, although, if the appropriate interim remedies are in place from the outset, final enforcement will usually be far less challenging.